alexadmin/it_overview/README.md

 Continuous delivery based on ITIL
 > In contrast, this book assumes that you already have a strategy in place, along with processes for managing it.
 (1, p.
 421)

+# Monitoring
+- "humans should be notified only when they need to take action."
+(8, p.
+9)

 # Deployment
 - One script must deploy app to all envs.